freifunkMUC/infra/README.md

  * ecdsautils
  * fastd

-You can install packages for example like this:
+You can install packages locally for instance like this:

-    nix-env -f default.nix -iA fastd
+    nix-env -f pkgs -iA fastd